 - Most sump pumps rely on electricity to operate, so if your power goes out during a heavy rainfall (when you need your sump pump the most), you’ll be out of luck.
 Make sure you have a battery backup system or generator in place in case of a power outage.

 - If your home is in an area that’s extremely prone to flooding, you could consider setting up a second sump pump in case yours goes down or needs extra support to handle the extra water flow during snowmelt season or a particularly heavy rainfall.

 - Purchase and install a sump pump alarm if your system doesn’t already have one built-in.
 The alarm can alert you about potential issues so you can investigate.

 - If you suspect your sump pump isn’t running as it should, call in a professional plumber to inspect or repair your unit.

 How can I test my sump pump?

-Did you know that sump pumps are just one of many ways to prevent flooding in your home, and installing one could qualify you for a discount on home insurance?
-Talk to your licensed broker to find out more about insurance discounts available to you.
+Sump pumps are just one of many ways to prevent flooding in your home, and installing one could minimize your risk of having to make an insurance claim.
+As a result, homeowners and renters with sump pumps could qualify for a discount on home insurance.
+Talk to your licensed broker to find out more about the home insurance discounts available to you.